 Since this is a thorough guide to the principles of GDPR for the layperson, we’re not going to leave you on your own, dazed and confused.
-We will talk about what each of these principles really means.
+We will talk about what the GDPR’s 7 principles really mean.

 1. Lawfulness, Fairness, and Transparency

 You must process data in a way that it does not break any laws or rules.
 You cannot hide the purpose of data collection from the people you collect data from.
 You also have to be clear and honest with them and use simple language when communicating with them.
 The processing of data should also not result in any negative consequences for the client.